 The “Q” Restaurant and Bar (3900 Bel Aire Plaza, 707-224-6900) – Monday through Friday, from 4:00 pm to 6:00 pm, you’ll find all (as in ALL) cocktails, beer and wine at 50% off.
 Bottled Beer options include Steelhead Extra Pale Ale, Anderson Valley Boont Amber and Bear Republic Racer 5 IPA.
 Specialty Cocktails include Summer Mint Julep, Vintage Mai Tai and a Barrel-Aged Negroni.
 There aren’t any specific food specials for Happy Hour, but you can order off of the regular menu or Daily Specials such as Cucumber Carpaccio, Grilled Corn on the Cob (with a Calabrian Chili Crema) and a Fried Cod Sandwich.

-Whether you’re decompressing after work, looking for a break from the kids, or just trying to save some money, these are some of the best locations for Happy Hour in the City of Napa.
+Whether you’re decompressing after work, looking for a break from the kids, or just trying to save some money, these are some of the best locations for Happy Hour in Napa.
 We’re still researching upvalley Happy Hour options and hope to write another article with recommendations for there soon.